Seducerxxx/Art-of-Seduction/README.md

 # Art-of-Seduction
-Simple Steps To Entice Someone
+Simple Steps To Entice Someone And Thus
 Become One The World's Greatest Lover
-Enjoy The Limited Time You have Without Wasting It
+But Do Enjoy The Limited Time You have Without Wasting It